hturnbull93/makers_notes/week_notes/week7.md

 I will move towards the **Work competently in Javascript** goal by doing the following:

 - [x] Work on the [JavaScript Module Patterns skills workshop]
+- [x] Attend the Testing Framework Starter workshop

+---

+## Wednesday

+Learning Objective & Achievement Plan

+I will move towards the **Reason about asynchronous behaviour in Javascript** goal by doing the following:

+- [x] Attend the [Async and the Event Loop skills workshop]

+Also:

+- [x] Attend the [Intro to Machine Learning Seminar]

 ---

 ## Week 7 Afternoon Challenge - Notes App with Testing Framework